Politics of Toronto

-The politics of Toronto, Ontario, Canada involve the election of representatives to the federal, provincial, and municipal levels of government.
-A total of 24 Members of Parliament (MPs) representing Toronto sit in the House of Commons of Canada in Ottawa (the federal capital), and another 25 Members of Ontario's Provincial Parliament (MPPs) sit in the Legislative Assembly of Ontario at Queen's Park, in Toronto.
+The politics of Toronto involve the election of representatives to the federal, provincial, and municipal levels of government in Ontario and Canada.
+A total of 24 Members of Parliament (MPs) representing Toronto sit in the 45th Canadian Parliament at the House of Commons of Canada in Ottawa (the federal capital), and another 25 Members of Ontario's Provincial Parliament (MPPs) sit in the Legislative Assembly of Ontario at Queen's Park, in Toronto.
 Being Ontario's capital, many provincial offices are located in the city.

 Overview

-In terms of electoral politics, Toronto had been an important source of support for the federal Liberal Party of Canada and the provincial Ontario Liberal Party although the downtown area tends to support the New Democratic Party (NDP).
-The federal Conservative Party and the provincial Progressive Conservative Party have historically been weaker in the city, but some right-leaning Liberals come from Toronto ridings.
+In terms of electoral politics, Toronto has been an important source of support for the federal Liberal Party of Canada and the provincial Ontario Liberal Party although the downtown area tends to support the Ontario New Democratic Party (NDP).
+The federal Conservative Party (CPC) and the provincial Progressive Conservative Party have historically been weaker in the city, but some Blue Grit (right-leaning) Liberals come from Toronto ridings.

-In the past, the Liberals usually dominated the inner portions of the city federally, and the outer portions were split between the Liberals and Progressive Conservatives.
-However, the Liberals swept every seat in Toronto from 1993 to 2004, when former city councillor and NDP leader Jack Layton won a downtown riding.
+In the past, the Liberals usually dominated the inner portions of the city federally, and the outer portions were split between the Liberals and Progressive Conservatives (PC).
+However, the Liberals swept every seat in Toronto from 1993 federal election to 2004 federal election, when former city councillor and federal New Democratic Party leader Jack Layton won the Toronto—Danforth, a downtown riding.
 The NDP won two more seats in 2006 but lost one in 2008.
-In the 2011 federal election, Toronto sent nine Conservative MPs to Ottawa, eight NDP MPs, and six Liberal MPs, the first time that a centre-right party had won seats in Toronto since 1988.
-However, in 2015, the Liberals swept every seat in Toronto.
+In the 2011 federal election, Toronto sent nine CPC MPs to Ottawa, eight NDP MPs, and six LPC MPs, the first time that a centre-right party had won seats in Toronto since 1988.
+However, in 2015 federal election, the LPC swept every seat in Toronto.

-Large parts of Toronto, mainly its outer portions, supported the right-wing government of Mike Harris during the 1995 and 1999 Ontario elections.
-However, largely as a result of amalgamating Metro Toronto municipalities against the wishes of three quarters of voters in a municipal plebiscite, as well as of the downloading of responsibility for costly services onto the city, the Conservatives were shut of Toronto in provincial elections from 2003 to 2013, when they won a byelection.
+Large parts of Toronto, mainly its outer portions, supported the right-wing government of Mike Harris during the 1995 general election and 1999 Ontario elections.
+However, largely as a result of amalgamating Metropolitan Toronto municipalities against the wishes of three quarters of voters in a municipal plebiscite, as well as of the downloading of responsibility for costly services onto the city, the Conservatives were shut out of Toronto in provincial elections from 2003 to 2013, when they won a by-election.